flix/book/src/casts.md

 An **effect cast** instructs the compiler that an expression has a specific effect.

-> **Warning️️**
->
-> *Effect casts are by nature extremely dangerous and should be used with utmost caution!*
+> **Warning️️:** Effect casts are extremely dangerous and should be used with

-A Flix programmer should not normally use effect casts except in two cases:

--   To cast an pure function to an effect polymorphic function.
--   To cast a pure function to an impure function.

-Both cases are legitimate and safe.
+> extreme caution!

+A Flix programmer should, under normal circumstances, never need to use an effect cast.
+In a few rare cases, which involve sub-effecting, an effect cast may be necessary.
+Most of these cases can be handled by the safer `upcast` expression.

 #### Example: Safe Cast of Pure Function to Effect Polymorphic